smtilson/pp2-quiz-project/README.md

 As a user, I click the right arrow button on the game page.

+### Future directions

+- Implement lazy loading for youtube videos
+- Implement advanced scoring where users get an extra bonus for guessing the sample while it is playing.
+- Add more Girl Talk albums.
+- Change videos to be from Girl Walk.
+- Add links to wiki incase they guess one of the unknown samples.

 ## Testing <a name="testing"></a>

+### Testing Features

+### Testing the Game itself

+### Testing responsiveness

 ## Deployment <a name="deployment"></a>